bennettslin/yearlings_bobtail_app/PROMO_WORK.md

     * Opens song in new tab when in promo container

-* Store promo page in local storage
+* Store promo page in local storage?